metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 - _cwp_extended_part : = _cwp_part with additional movement information from the title - given in {}.
 - _cwp_extended_groupheading : = _cwp_groupheading with additional work information from the title - given in {}.
+- _cwp_extended_work : = _cwp_work with additional work information from the title - given in {}.
+- _cwp_extended_inter_work : = _cwp_inter_work with additional work information from the title - given in {}.
-The latter two variables can be useful where the "canonical" work names in MB are in the original language and the titles are in English (say).
+The "extended" variables can be useful where the "canonical" work names in MB are in the original language and the titles are in English (say).
 Various heuristics are used to try and add (and only add) meaningful additional information, but oddities may occur which require manual editing.

 One artist tag is set in this section:
-- _cwp_arranger : This is for "instrument arrangers", where Picard does not currently write them to the Arranger tag (despite style guidance saying to use specific instrument types instead of generic arranger).
-This might become unnecessary if Picard is fixed.
+- _cwp_arrangers : This is for arrangers of the work, which are included in the Picard "arranger" tag, and also "instrument arrangers", which Picard does not currently write  to the Arranger tag, despite style guidance saying to use specific instrument types instead of generic arranger.

 Finally, the tag _cwp_error is provided to supply warnings and error messages to the user.
 At present these are a warning if there is more than one work (only one parent will be followed) or if excessive "Service Unavailabilty" has caused some metadata to be omitted.